Challenge level: 4 out of 5

 We will send all participants details of the start venue and parking details (included) once finalised.

-You need to be 18 years old or over to take part in The Hadrian's Wall Trek 2022.
+You need to be 18 years old or over to take part in The Hadrian's Wall Trek 2024.
 There's no maximum age limit.
-One of the amazing things about this challenge is that it brings adults of all ages and from all walks of life together for one amazing event.
+One of the amazing things about this UK charity challenge is that it brings adults of all ages and from all walks of life together for one amazing event.

-16 and 17-year olds may participate if given permission by the event organisers.
+16 and 17-year-olds may participate if given permission by the Dream Challenges team.
 Please get in touch with us to discuss this.
-Simply email email@example.com and we'll be happy to help.
+Call us on 01590 646410 (Monday-Friday, 9am-5pm) or email us at email@example.com and we'll be happy to help.